keithbuhler/dissertation-story/Buhler Dissertation Aug 9.md

 The second challenge is practical reasons anti-realism.
 Anti-realism broadly construed comes in a variety of forms: non-cognitivist subjectivism, cognitivist subjectivism, constructivism, and so on.
 What each of these quite disparate views share in common is a denial of robust realism.
 Jay Wallace explains such realism as follows:

 >The basic commitment of realism in this domain is the idea that there are facts of the matter about what we have reason to do that are prior to and independent of our deliberations, to which those deliberations are ultimately answerable.
-Realists picture practical reason as a capacity for reflection about an objective body of normative truths regarding action (Parfit 2011, Scanlon 2014).[@seppracticalreason, section 2]
+Realists picture practical reason as a capacity for reflection about an objective body of normative truths regarding action.[@seppracticalreason, section 2.
+Wallace cites Parfit (2011) and Scanlon (2014).]

 Pretty clearly, I have been assuming a kind of realism.
-Assuming so is not vicious.
+Such an assumption is not viciously circular.
 Realism about practical reasons is what Nagel calls a "defeasible presumption."[@nagel1989view 143.]

-Most of us have no pre-analytic objection to the seeming fact that some reasons for acting are good reasons, and others bad.
+That is, most of us have no pre-analytic objection to the seeming fact that some reasons for acting are good reasons, and others bad.
 Some brute norms (is wrong torture animals, or that one is not to use ineffective means to achieve one's ends) have a quasi-analytic force to them.

-And even anti-realism's most sophisticated advocates concede the that realism is the default view.
+Even anti-realism's most sophisticated advocates concede the that realism is the default view.
 For example, John Mackie admits that "the main tradition of European moral philosophy” accepts objective values.
 He even admits that moral thought and language assumes it: the notion of objective value has  “a firm basis in ordinary thought, and even in the meanings of moral terms."[^54] Alan Gibbard likewise says, "Normative language does involve claims to objectivity in some sense—that seems clear enough."[@gibbard1992wise 154] Gibbard goes so far as to say that Platonism about reasons is common sense.[^53]

 [^54]: Compare with @cuneo2014speech.